- Yale Law School (J.D. 1994)

 Prior to becoming a lawyer, Steve was a freelance documentary producer at the public television station in San Francisco.
 Steve began his legal career by serving as a law clerk to the Honorable Dorothy W. Nelson of the United States Court of Appeals for the Ninth Circuit.
 He then joined the Denver office of Faegre & Benson, where he was a partner, before he joined LSKS when it opened its Colorado office in 2007.

 Spacecon Specialty Contractors v.
 Bensinger, 713 F.3d 1028 (10th Cir.
 2013).
 Steve and Tom Kelley successfully defended a filmmaker on appeal after the plaintiff, a drywall contractor, challenged the district court’s award of summary judgment in a libel action arising from a documentary on the employment of migrant laborers.
-The court held that the film involved a matter of public concern and that the plaintiff had not offered sufficient proof of actual malice as required under Colorado law.
+The court held that the film involved a matter of public concern and that the plaintiff had not offered sufficient proof of actual malice.

 Bustos v.
 A & E Television Networks, 646 F.3d 762 (10th Cir.
 2011).
 Steve and Tom Kelley successfully represented A&E Television Networks in obtaining summary judgment on libel claims premised on the Gangland: Aryan Brotherhood program.
 On appeal, the Tenth Circuit affirmed, ruling that calling the plaintiff a member of the Aryan Brotherhood prison gang when he "merely conspired with the Brotherhood in a criminal enterprise" is not actionable because it is substantially true.